 Understanding the relationship between creative acts and wellbeing requires a need to engage not just with the individual, but also to consider their context and their relational response to place.
 ‘Artistry’ is umbilically tied to the social circumstances of any potential creative activity and it is by considering this that we can begin to further understand each individual and their own unique creativity.

-‘What is the Intersection of Medicine and the Humanities’, the 2022 Lasdun Lecture, will be hosted at The Royal Institution of Great Britain, London and will also feature a portraiture exhibition from recent UEA graduate, Dr Lena Ibrahim.
-The lecture is on Thursday 26 May at 6.30pm and can be attended in-person or you can watch the live stream on the UEA Public Events YouTube channel.
-Booking is essential – to book, visit the UEA Events Booking Page.
+‘What is the Intersection of Medicine and the Humanities’, the 2022 Lasdun Lecture, was hosted at The Royal Institution of Great Britain, London and featured a portraiture exhibition from recent UEA graduate, Dr Lena Ibrahim.
+You can watch the recording and others on the UEA Public Events YouTube channel.

 ‘A Centenary of Caring’ was a unique collaboration between Norfolk and Waveney Health and Care Partnership, Norwich University of the Arts and UEA Health Sciences.
 Front line health and social care practitioners collaborated with staff and fine art students in online workshops to produce works that represent their experiences of the Covid-19 pandemic and its impact on their wellbeing.
 The resulting exhibition was curated by Norwich University of the Arts.
 Take a virtual tour of the exhibition.